undetectable-io/undetectable-selenium-connection/README.md

 This script will start Undetectable profiles that stored in folder "test" one by one and open few sites in these profiles.

 How to use:
-1. Install Python
+1. Install Python (you can download it from https://www.python.org/)
-2. run in terminal:
-  pip install selenium
-  pip install requests
+2. run in terminal with admin rules: pip install selenium pip install requests
 3. download chromedriver and put them to folder with script.py